Sexual Fables

 Vauxhall Pleasure Gardens

-Below is a painting of Vauxhall Gardens in 1751, when it served as the equivalent of today's theme park - they were known then as "pleasure gardens."
+Vauxhall Gardens once served as the equivalent of today's theme park - they were known then as "pleasure gardens."
 It was especially suited to those of any age who had romantic aspirations.
-Many arrived by boat rather than by London Bridge.
+Many arrived by boat rather than by London Bridge or Westminster Bridge.
+The latter is shown below in a Canaletto painting before the bridge officially opened in 1750.

-The Gardens, which were on the south bank of the Thames, were popular from the mid-17th century to the mid-19th century, reaching a peak between 1729 and 1767 under the ownership of entrepreneur Jonathan Tyers.
+The heyday of Vauxhall Gardens, which were on the south bank of the Thames, was from the mid-17th century to the mid-19th century, reaching a peak between 1729 and 1767 under the ownership of entrepreneur Jonathan Tyers.
 Today, much of the original area is a park that was known until recently as Spring Gardens, but lately it's back to being called Vauxhall Pleasure Gardens again (you can see a recent photo at the bottom of this page).
-It is north of Kennington Lane and not to be confused with Vauxhall Park.
+It is in Lambeth and not to be confused with Vauxhall Park to the south of it.

 At the entrance, Tyers placed a large statue of Handel (shown below) by the French sculptor Roubiliac (it is now in the Victoria and Albert Museum).
 Handel's Music for the Royal Fireworks was performed first at Vauxhall - in 1749.